Prajwal-KP-1611/appydex-admin-flutter/docs/tickets/BACKEND_MISSING_ENDPOINTS.md

 ## Questions for Backend Team

+1. **� CORS Enhancement (Optional):** Would you like to add `localhost`/`127.0.0.1` to allowed origins for developer convenience?
+Currently works fine with IP addresses.
+(See section 0 above for suggested config)
-1. **Token Storage:** Can we move refresh token to httpOnly secure cookie?
+2. **Token Storage:** Can we move refresh token to httpOnly secure cookie?
 (Current: both tokens in memory/localStorage)
-2. **Permissions:** Can we get flat permissions array in login/refresh response?
+3. **Permissions:** Can we get flat permissions array in login/refresh response?
-3. **Jobs:** What's the expected completion time for analytics exports?
+4. **Jobs:** What's the expected completion time for analytics exports?
 (Need for polling strategy)
-4. **Rate Limits:** What are the limits for vendor flag submissions?
+5. **Rate Limits:** What are the limits for vendor flag submissions?
 (Need to show in UI)
-5. **Audit:** Are all moderation actions automatically audited, or do we need separate endpoint?
+6. **Audit:** Are all moderation actions automatically audited, or do we need separate endpoint?

 ---